W3VD/W3VD_Python_Ham/README.md

 All of these scripts require Python v3.6 or later.
+These scripts are designed to be cross platform compatible.
+Despite its name, the K1EL WinKeyer will work with Linux and Mac systems in addition to Windows.

 # winKeyerServer.py